moksheshd/react-go-boilerplate/frontend/ARCHITECTURE.md

 # Frontend Architecture Documentation

-This document provides a comprehensive overview of the frontend architecture for the ICAI-UDIN application.
+This document provides a comprehensive overview of the frontend architecture for the React & Go Boilerplate application.

 ## Table of Contents